 Volunteer field assistant, Pig-tailed macaques, Peninsular Malaysia

 We are looking for field assistants for a long-term project investigating the behaviour of pig-tailed macaques (Macaca nemestrina).

 The study will be conducted in the Segari Melintang Forest Reserve, Perak, Peninsular Malaysia.
-The work of the field assistant will include radio-tracking and behavioural data collection on the macaques as well as faecal sample collection for hormone and genetic analyses.
+The work of the field assistant will include radio-tracking and behavioural data collection on the macaques as well as faecal sample collection for genetic analyses.

 Bachelor in anthropology, biology, ecology or any other relevant field is required.